 Those dreams soon disappear and realise that they are shackled to their business.
 It is the business that demands of them.
-The long days soon turn into log weeks, months and then years.
+The long days soon turn into long weeks, months, and then years.

-So you decided to sell – assuming that’s the reason your reading this page.
+So you decided to sell – assuming that’s the reason you’re reading this page.

-Here’s a few mistakes to avoid when selling off licence shop
+Here are a few mistakes to avoid when selling an off-license shop